perl-seis/Seis/README.md

 # DESCRIPTION

-Rokugo is transpiler for Perl6's syntax to Perl5.
+Seis is transpiler for Perl6's syntax to Perl5.

 It's only emulate perl6's syntax.
 Not semantics.